kalikaneko/bitmask-openwrt-site/content/blog/gui-integration/index.md

 discussions permeate technology).
 This basically means that, as soon as [menshen](https://0xacab.org/leap/menshen) is deployed by Riseup, Calyx or any others, I want to be able to show load information live next to any widget for gateway selection.
-This is part of a broader usability research what [simply secure](https://simplysecure.org/) has been helping us to do.
+This is part of a broader usability research that [simply secure](https://simplysecure.org/) has been helping us to do.
 After the findings in that collective process, we're already implementing some changes in both [android](https://0xacab.org/leap/bitmask_android) and [desktop](https://0xacab.org/leap/bitmask-vpn) clients.

-What I wanted is the full web experience, and luci is kind of for power-users (although it's super easy to hook yourself with luci, which I probably will want to explore further, for things like authentication).
+What I wanted is the full web experience, and luci is kind of for power-users (although it seems to be quite easy to hook your app against luci, which I probably will want to explore further, for things like authentication).

-Since I was already using [prologue](https://github.com/planety/Prologue), I thought it would be a good idea to ship some simple static files and try my hand with javascript.
+Since I was already using [prologue](https://github.com/planety/Prologue), I thought it would be a good idea to start by shipping some simple static files and write some bits of javascript.
 It's been ages I don't do browser stuff, but the challenge seemed interesting.

 {{< img src="webui.png" alt="bitmaskvpn control panel" caption="<em>The experimental webui, in a rare moment in which it wasn't crashing.</em>" class="border-0" >}}